Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Differential twisted -bordism and its Anderson dual

 which concludes the proof. \end{proof}

-Now we may prove the main theorem of this section.
+Now we summarize the proof for the main theorem of this section.

-\begin{proof}[Proof of Theorem~\ref{thm:diffio}] We verify the properties (i)-(iii) in Definition~\ref{defi:diffextco}.
-The isomorphism (i) is given by Lemma~\ref{lem: dRIO}.
-The commutativity condition (ii) follows from Lemma~\ref{lem:pic}, and exactness condition (iii) follows directly from construction.
-Hence \eqref{diffIOdata2} is a differential extension of the Anderson dual to twisted $\Spinc$-bordism. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:diffio}] We only need to verify the properties (i)-(iii) in Definition~\ref{defi:diffextco}.
+The isomorphism (i) is given by Proposition~\ref{lem: dRIO}.
+The commutativity condition (ii) follows from Proposition~\ref{lem:pic}, and exactness condition (iii) follows directly from construction.
+Hence \eqref{diffIOdata2} is a differential extension of the Anderson dual to twisted $\Spinc$-bordism, in the sense of Definition~\ref{defi:diffextco}. \end{proof}